GimmeMahHamburger/Compilers/Syntax.md

 I will support a single-character datatype, of which strings will be artificially composed.
 I am tempted to only support ints and force them to be interpreted as chars by whatever procedure prints them, but I know that will be both difficult and unwieldly.

 Void will be supported as a pseudo-type of no value.

+c-strings will be supported, hopefully under a different moniker.
+They will be fixed length, null-terminated, adjacent lengths of chars.

 Literals: 1, 1.0, 'a'